bnbullock/Amazon_Vine_Analysis/README.md

 - From the summarized analysis, the following conclusions can be stated:
   - There were 2120 non-Vine and 0 Vine member reviews
   - There were 314 non-Vine and 0 Vine member 5-star reviews
-  - There were 15% non_Vine and 0% Vine member reviews that were 5-star
+  - There were 15% non-Vine and 0% Vine member reviews that were 5-star

 - In Summary, since there are no reviews recorded for Vine members we cannot definitively state if there is a bias.
 We do not have any data to support a statement in either direction in regards to Vine members.
 However, for non-Vine members we can see that 15% of all reviews provided a 5-star positively biased product review based on the conclusions.